 Art and heritage

-The 17th century saw the rise of two decorative painters, both settled in Mende: Antoine Besnard and Jean Lacour.
-They worked in particular in the castle of Chanac and in the churches of Balsièges, Badaroux and Saint-Bauzile.
-Their work, however, did not pass through the centuries without trouble: most of their creations were destroyed or erased over the years.
+The 17th century saw the rise of two decorative painters, both based in Mende: Antoine Besnard and Jean Lacour.
+They notably worked on the Château de Chanac and the churches of Balsièges, Badaroux and Saint-Bauzile.
+Their work, however, has not survived the centuries unscathed: most of their creations have been destroyed or erased over the years.

 Painters

-A new museum space
+A beautiful museum space